anytizer/config.cs/readme.md

 ## Encoding

 To prevent configuration files being edited manually, you can encode them with base64 like encoders.
 It is an optional step.
 Do not encode/decode files in the Reader/Writer.
-[Example](configs.classes/readerwriter/rw_mysql.cs).
+[See an example](configs.classes/readerwriter/rw_mysql.cs).

 ## Dependencies